artemis-yl/artemis-yl.github.io/category/projects.md

 sidebar_sort_order: 1
 ---

-## Here are some of the projects I have done
-in reverse chronological order.
+## Here are some of the projects I have done in reverse chronological order.

-### Notes:
-These aren't all of the project I have worked on!
+***Please Note*** that these aren't all of the project I have worked on, but those I have selected to present as part of my portfolio.

-Creating these pages and editing them is an ongoing project.

-Currently all of the following are nearly complete - they only require final editting/formatting.
+Creating these pages and editing them is an ongoing project - Currently all of the following are nearly complete, and they only require final editting/formatting.

 [comment]: # (Posts will get auto linked w/ a date I can make.
 However, I cannot make a blurb under each link.)